 Instructions

-- In the bowl of a stand mixer fitted with a paddle attachment, combine the flour, sugar, and salt on low speed.
+- Combine the ice water and vinegar in a liquid measuring cup and set aside in the refrigerator.
+In the bowl of a stand mixer fitted with a paddle attachment, combine the flour, sugar, and salt.
+Mix on low speed until combined.

-- Dice the cold butter into large chunks (one stick should be cut into 8 pieces).
-Add in the butter, and turn the mixer on low (cover the bowl with a towel if flour starts to spill out).
+- Dice the cold butter into 1-tablespoon pieces.
+Add the butter to the mixer bowl and turn the mixer on low (cover the bowl with a towel if flour starts to spill out).
 Let the paddle cut the butter into the flour for about 30 seconds.
-Do not overwork the butter here.
-There should still be large chunks of butter, with most of them being the size of a walnut, in the flour.
+There should still be large chunks of butter visible in the flour, with most of them the size of a walnut.

-- With the mixer running, slowly stream half the water into the dough.
-Add remaining as needed.
-Please see the photos and videos for more reference.
-Mix until most of the dough comes together around the paddle and then immediately shut off the mixer to not overwork the dough.
-Scrape together the dough and transfer it to a work surface.
-The dough should hold together easily when it is picked up.
-Quickly shape the dough in a 1” thick rectangle and wrap in plastic.
+- With the mixer running, slowly stream half of the chilled water mixture into the dough.
+Mix until most of the dough comes together around the paddle, adding more water as needed, and then immediately shut off the mixer to avoid overworking the dough.
+Remove the dough from the mixer bowl and transfer it to a work surface.
+The dough should hold together easily when handled.
+Quickly shape the dough into a 1-inch-thick rectangle and wrap tightly in plastic wrap.

-- Transfer to the refrigerator and let it rest for at least 2 hours.
-If your kitchen is hotter, you may want to let it rest longer.
+- Transfer the dough to the refrigerator and let it rest for at least 2 hours.
+If your kitchen is warm, you may want to let it rest longer to fully chill.

-- On a lightly floured work surface, roll the dough, dusting with flour if necessary, until 16 inches long, and 10 inches wide.
-Brush off any flour with a dry pastry brush from the surface of the dough.
+- Unwrap the dough and place it on a lightly floured work surface.
+Use a rolling pin to roll the dough, dusting with flour if necessary, into a 16-by-10-inch rectangle.
+Brush off any excess flour from the surface of the dough with a dry pastry brush.

-- Fold the dough in half vertically.
-Then, grab the bottom side of the long thin dough and fold it up ⅓ of the way.
-Repeat with the top side.
-You should now have a thick semi square layered piece of dough.
-Please see the step-by-step photos above, or the video for a visual tutorial, if needed.
+- Fold the dough in half from the long side, forming a long, skinny rectangle.
+Then, fold one of the short sides over by about ⅓.
+Repeat folding over the opposite short side to form a thick, mostly square, layered piece of dough.
+Please see the step-by-step photos above or the video for a visual tutorial, if needed.

-- Roll out the dough until it is about 8 inches in length.
-Cut the dough in half to make two pieces of pie dough.
-If desired, the dough can be folded to be shaped into a circle, or left as a square.
-Wrap tightly in plastic wrap and let it chill for at least 30 minutes or up to two days.
-It is easiest to roll out if it has chilled/rested overnight.
+- Roll out the dough into a rectangle about 8 inches in length.
+Cut the dough in half to form two pieces of pie dough.
+If desired, the dough can be shaped into a circle at this point, or left as a square.
+Wrap each piece tightly in plastic wrap and let the dough chill for at least 30 minutes or up to 2 days.
+It is easiest to roll out the dough if it has chilled and rested overnight.

-- When ready to use, roll out each piece of pie dough to a thickness of about ¼”, and use as desired or directed in a recipe.
-See notes in the post for more information about how to store it, freeze it, use it and bake it!
+- When ready to use, roll out each piece of pie dough to a thickness of about ¼-inch and use as desired or directed in a recipe.
+See the notes in the post above for more information on how to store, freeze, use, and bake with this flaky pie dough!

 Notes